JosephineConnelly/thesis_josephine/content/textfile.md

 4.
 bit that we do know:
-we know there are aresas of interest in the soybean genome.
-Flowering and cold tolerence. but... (smaller knowledge gap and transition to next paragraph) We would like to look for signals of selection there.
+we know there are areas of interest in the soybean genome.
+Flowering and cold tolerance. but... (smaller knowledge gap and transition to next paragraph) We would like to look for signals of selection there.